halfhorst/Sigrun/README.md

 **This a personal project and I develop it like one.
 I may break it without warning or do other unruly things.**

+## TODO

+- Explore provisioning an ec2 instance and just triggering start/stop
+  - use cheaper EBS in this case
+- Fix "already initiated bug"
+  - attempting to start a server twice is indistinguishable from the bot correctly checking in on the status of an instance it started
+- Add command to copy world data to S3 with an expiration date and provid a presigned URL
+- Avoid writing ephemeral data to DDB and just query it on demand
+- Add a connection API to the host
+- Explore a service discovery url

 ## Getting Started

 ### Pre-requisites